-Documentation for students receiving 504 services is entered into the appropriate DCPS database (Accelify).
+Documentation for students receiving 504 services is entered into the appropriate DCPS database (Accelify/Frontline).
 504 documentation should be entered on a consistent basis and will follow the same timeline as service tracker logs.
-504 service logs should be entered into DCPS' current provider management tool by noon the following Monday.
+504 service logs should be entered into DCPS' current provider management tool by the end of the provider's tour of duty the following Monday.
 Documentation for 504 services should include the following information: